engity-com/bifroest/docs/reference/auditlog/remote-targets/webdav.md

 ## Publication

-Bifröst uploads each segment under a temporary name, verifies it through `GET`, and exposes it with `MOVE` and `Overwrite: F`.
-Existing objects are accepted only when size and SHA-256 checksum match; conflicting content is never overwritten.
+Bifröst uploads each segment under a deterministic temporary name derived from its final path, verifies it through `GET`, and exposes it with `MOVE` and `Overwrite: F`.
+Retries resume a matching temporary object; an invalid one is deleted by its exact name and uploaded again on a later attempt.
+Existing final objects are accepted only when size and SHA-256 checksum match, and their associated temporary object is cleaned up.
+Final content is never overwritten.

 Compatible servers must support `MKCOL`, conditional `PUT`, `GET`, atomic `MOVE`, and `DELETE`.
-Bifröst does not follow redirects or use ETags as checksums.
-It attempts cleanup after failures, but a process crash can leave a hidden `.bifroest-upload-*.tmp` object.
+Bifröst does not follow redirects, list collections, or use ETags as checksums.
+A hidden `.bifroest-upload-*.tmp` object left by an interrupted attempt is recovered by the next retry.

 ## Permissions